abdirasak/Ocean-Football-BE/README.md

 ## Configuration

 1. Create a .env file in the project root directory to store your environment variables.
-You can use the .env.example file as a template.

 2. Configure the database connection by providing your MongoDB URI in the .env file.